 Please visit the Guide to Studying in the States website to familiarize yourself with International student requirements and rules.

 Students who enroll for less than 12 semester hours of classes are classified as part-time students.
-Tuition is charged on the basis of $450 per credit hour.
 Those who enroll for four credits or less must complete a part-time application form and submit transcripts of all post-high school courses completed.
 The regular application fee applies for the part-time application.
 All other part-time and applicants must complete the regular application process outlined under “Admission Procedures.”

 Students transferring from other seminaries may be accepted with advanced standing, provided they apply for admission in the usual way, and present a completed transcript together with a catalog describing the courses of their previous seminary studies.